langchain-ai/langchain/docs/index.rst

 Welcome to LangChain
 ==========================

-LangChain is a framework for developing applications powered by language models.
-We believe that the most powerful and differentiated applications will not only call out to a language model via an API, but will also:
+| **LangChain** is a framework for developing applications powered by language models.
+We believe that the most powerful and differentiated applications will not only call out to a language model, but will also be:

-- *Be data-aware*: connect a language model to other sources of data
+1. *Data-aware*: connect a language model to other sources of data
-- *Be agentic*: allow a language model to interact with its environment
+2. *Agentic*: allow a language model to interact with its environment

-The LangChain framework is designed with the above principles in mind.
+| The LangChain framework is designed around these principles.

-This is the Python specific portion of the documentation.
+| This is the Python specific portion of the documentation.
 For a purely conceptual guide to LangChain, see `here <https://docs.langchain.com/docs/>`_.
 For the JavaScript documentation, see `here <https://js.langchain.com/docs/>`_.

 Getting Started
 ----------------

-Start with a quick walkthrough of how to create a Language Model application using LangChain.
+| Start here with a quick walkthrough of how to create a language model application using LangChain.
+- `Quickstart Guide <./getting_started/getting_started.html>`_

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started
    :name: getting_started
+   :hidden:

    getting_started/getting_started.md

 Modules
 -----------

-These modules are the core abstractions which we view as the building blocks of any LLM-powered application.
+| These modules are the core abstractions which we view as the building blocks of any LLM-powered application.
 For each module LangChain provides standard, extendable interfaces.
 LanghChain also provides external integrations and even end-to-end implementations for off-the-shelf use.

-The docs for each module contain quickstart examples, how-to guides, reference docs, and conceptual guides.
+| The docs for each module contain quickstart examples, how-to guides, reference docs, and conceptual guides.

-The modules are (from least to most complex):
+| The modules are (from least to most complex):

 - `Models <./modules/models.html>`_: Supported model types and integrations.